openstack/oslo.policy/doc/source/usage.rst

     output_file = policy-sample.yaml
     namespace = nova

-If output_file is ommitted the sample file will be sent to stdout.
+If output_file is omitted the sample file will be sent to stdout.

 Merged file generation
 ----------------------